JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 Set the `runIde.ideDirectory` attribute to the (user-specific) absolute path of the _targetIDE_ application.
 The exact path format varies by operating system.

-This snippet is an example for configuring the Setup and Running DSLs in a `build.gradle` specific to developing a plugin for _targetIDE_.
+This snippet is an example for configuring the Setup and Running DSLs in a <path>build.gradle</path> specific to developing a plugin for _targetIDE_.

 ```groovy
   intellij {